 If you haven’t yet ridden this trail, you’ve definitely seen it as you’ve been driving on the George Washington Parkway.
 It’s a paved 18-mile stretch along the Potomac River between Roosevelt Island and Mount Vernon, and with parking lots along the way, it’s easy to pick short parts to ride.
 Given that it’s all along the water, the whole thing is pretty scenic, and there are some fun places to stop and see even more.
 Roosevelt Island is great to explore (no biking in the park, though), and the Lady Bird Johnson Memorial is neat to view.
 Gravelly Point next to DCA is awesome for airplane watching — they take off and come in for landing right overhead.
 Further down in Alexandria, there are some boardwalk areas to ride over, plus the waterfront, where you can stop for a snack, play time, or to stroll around.
 Of course, Mount Vernon, George Washington’s former digs are a great attraction, too.

 One of the loveliest locales in the city is also a great place to bike.
 All of the riding is on roads, but there’s barely traffic, and low speed limits keep the cars slow.
 It’s a nice way to see the many plant collections; since the Arb is so large, it’s tough to cover it all on foot in an outing.
 Some uphills might be hard for kids, but if you have to walk bikes a bit, at least it’s amid the gorgeous surrounds.
-Stop and explore plant collections, the Old Capitol Columns, Bonsai exhibit, and Washington Youth Garden (when open).
+Stop and explore plant collections, the Old Capitol Columns, Bonsai exhibit, and Washington Youth Garden.
 Hours are 8am – 5pm daily.
-See more about the National Arboretum here and here.
+See more about the National Arboretum here, here, and here.

 Washington & Old Dominion Trail